beejals/BackEndAutomation/README.md

 pip install allure-behave
 ```
 ## Run Test ##
-1. tests are defined in the features folder (getAPI.feature)
+1. Tests are defined in the features directory as feature files.
+This example only contains a single file, getAPI.feature
+    * stepImpl.py defines the implementation of the steps needed to be executed from the feature file(s)
+    * when tests are run using behave, all feature files under the features directory are exercised by default
-2. run the tests
+2. Run the tests

 ```bash
 behave -f allure_behave.formatter:AllureFormatter -o Reports